in

 Top view of a white cup filled with yogurt and assorted berries on a pink background.

-Probiotics are beneficial live bacteria that support digestion and overall wellness.
-These tiny organisms help maintain gut balance, prevent certain types of diarrhea, and enhance the immune system.
-They can also contribute to improved mood and assist with specific digestive disorders.
-By incorporating probiotics into your diet through fermented foods or supplements, you can move toward enhanced digestive health.
-Let’s look at the various benefits they offer.
+Probiotics are live bacteria that help with digestion and overall health.
+They keep the gut balanced, prevent some types of diarrhea, and boost the immune system.
+They can also improve mood and help with digestive issues.
+Adding probiotics to your diet through foods or supplements can improve digestive health.

 Understanding Probiotics